 The idea of climbing the property ladder can be quite a daunting prospect, especially when you are yet to own your first home.
-It can be particularly hard to obtain the funds for a deposit for a house on the open market and the financial side of things can end up being costly.
-However the prospect of owning your own home can be very attractive and it tends to provide people with more security and stability.
+It can be particularly hard to obtain the funds for a deposit for 100% owned property and the financial side of things can end up being costly.
+However, the prospect of owning your own home can be very attractive and it tends to provide people with more security and stability.
 That’s why it is also good to consider the route of shared ownership, as it is more financially viable than buying through the open market and it acts as a stepping stone to owning your own property.

-Shared ownership gives first time buyers the chance to purchase a share in a new build or resale property.
-Resale properties are properties which were previously purchased through shared ownership which the current owner now wishes to sell on.
-Buyers who decide to purchase a home through this way only need to have a mortgage on the share they own and therefore the amount of money needed for a deposit is considerably lower than if they were to purchase outright.
-However the buyer will still need to pay rent, to a housing association, on the remaining share which they do not own.
+Shared ownership gives first-time buyers the chance to purchase a share in a new build or resale property.
+Buyers who decide to purchase a home this way only need to have a mortgage on the share they own and therefore the amount of money needed for a deposit is considerably lower than if they were to purchase outright.
+However, the buyer will still need to pay rent, to a housing association, on the remaining share which they do not own.

 There is also the option for purchasers to increase their shares whilst at their property, and this is called ‘staircasing’.
 It allows people to, in most cases, increase their shares all the way to 100%, giving them full ownership of the property.
 This way of purchasing then gives owners the opportunity to own their own home and eventually own it outright.
 Rent on the remaining share is typically 2.75% of the property value per annum, a lot cheaper than rent on the open market, and the deposit can be as little as 5% of the value of the share, rather than the cost of the whole property.